fix

 Overall, your goal as a cybersecurity professional will be to prevent this type of hacker from being able to hack into your organization and negatively impact your business.
 In addition to your cybersecurity operations, your best way to defend against this type of hacker is to leverage other kinds of hackers, such as white hat hackers, to help you understand how they will try to attack you and what you can do to prevent that.

-Gray Hat Hacking
+Navigating the Gray Area of Hacking: Gray Hat Hacking

 This type of hacker is the middle ground between a white and black hat hacker.
 This type of hacker is usually very skilled but doesn't want to help companies, nor do they want to harm or steal information from businesses.
-This type of hacker's primary motivation is to have fun, enjoy the challenge of hacking and fulfill their curiosity of if they can hack into something.
+This type of hacker's primary motivation is to have fun, enjoy the challenge of hacking and fulfill their curiosity about if they can hack into something.
 Grey Hat hackers typically don't do anything harmful to a business.
 They hack into things to see if they can, then move on to something else.
 To leverage this type of hacker to your advantage, it's good to implement bug bounty programs or other rewards for hackers who want to disclose issues they have found with your business without fearing legal action.
 This incentive will encourage gray hat hackers who may have hacked into your environment to share your company's weaknesses.
 You can reward them financially or give them a shout-out on your company's media outlets praising their skill and determination.

-Green Hat Hacking
+Emerging Trends in Hacking: Green Hat Hacking

 A green hat hacker is considered a newbie in the hacking world.
 As the name suggests, this person is "green" meaning very new and has little understanding of the security mechanisms and inner workings of the web.
 However, this group is usually highly motivated to learn and eager to advance their position/reputation as a hacker in the community.
 This motivation can manifest itself in positive or negative ways depending on the route they want to take.